Hoyasumii/avengers-endgame/README.md

 T'CHALLA: Clint!
 Give it to me.

-[Clint gives the Gauntlet to T'Challa, and he runs towards the van while fighting Th
+[Clint gives the Gauntlet to T'Challa, and he runs towards the van while fighting Tha